Microsoft Surface DAG-00005 Review

 The screen doesn’t flip over 360 degrees or detach from the keyboard as you’d expect of many pen-enabled PCs, including Microsoft’s latest Surface Pro.
 While still on that, we’ve always associated the Surface codename with slate-style tablet, but this one builds on the same idea but its ideally a laptop.

 For styling, Microsoft has taken a completely new twist here and introduced a new design element.
 The Surface Laptop’s interior is covered with in artificial material called Alcantara.
 In fact, it’s the first thing you see as you flip the lid open, surrounding the keys and palm rests.
-Its essentially a tough material derived from of polyester and polyurethane from the 1970s and has been used in cars and boats”.
+It’s essentially a tough material derived from of polyester and polyurethane from the 1970s and has been used in cars and boats”.
+Microsoft offers this device in different colors, but I find the surface laptop burgundy quite satisfying to touch and look at.

 Measuring 14.5mm thick, the Surface laptop is tin enough to carry around, and can easily be carried in one hand.
 At 1.25kg, you’ll find it incredibly light, fairly lighter than a MacBook Pro (but slightly heavier than a 12-inch MacBook Air), and it does look more like the Air.
 However, the Surface Laptop manages to deliver something the Air did in 2010: A perfect balance of power, utility, portability and good battery life, that most consumers actually want.